 Mackenzie District Council has historically planned its renewals and investments to address compliance requirements.
 Traditionally it has based its renewals on age and limited asset condition information.
 The useful life of an asset is theoretical.
 The actual life of an asset varies depending on several conditions which is why regular inspections and condition assessments are necessary.
 There is a risk that Council's current renewal and investment strategy will vary significantly as more information is discovered about the assets.
 It is important that as much asset condition and performance information is gathered to better inform infrastructure investment decisions.
-Council has recognized this and projects are in place to update and generate more up to date and reliable asset management information.
+Council has recognised this and projects are in place to update and generate more up to date and reliable asset management information.

 As previously mentioned Council has aligned is age data with national best practice.
 It is improving this data through the collection of specific asset condition information.
-While our age data is aligned with national best practice there is a risk that if these national figures under estimate the life of the asset Council could be replacing assets early war effort over estimates the life Council will experience an increasing number of breakages and failures.
+While our age data is aligned with national best practice there is a risk that if these national figures underestimate the life of the asset.
+Council could be replacing assets earlier than required.
+If however the life is over estimated, Council will experience an increasing number of breakages and failures.